redox-os/website/content/community.en.md

 ## [Chat](https://matrix.to/#/#redox-join:matrix.org)

 Matrix is the official way to talk with the Redox OS team/community.
-These rooms are English-only: we don't accept other languages because we don't understand them.
+These rooms are English-only; we don't accept other languages because we don't understand them.

 - #redox-join:matrix.org